tundeajayi/tundeajayi.github.io/_pages/about.md

 1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
 1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
 They will appear at https://[your GitHub username].github.io/files/example.pdf.
-1. Check status by going to the repository settings, in the "GitHub pages" section --> Prior to being an AMMI scholar, I received my Master's in Computer Science from African University of Science and Technology (AUST) Abuja.
-I taught high school kids how to play around with the computer and tried to make math less scary for few years after completing my compulsory national service (which turned out to be fun).
-I had my B.Eng. in Electrical and Computer Engineering from Federal University of Technology (FUT) Minna.
+1. Check status by going to the repository settings, in the "GitHub pages" section --> Prior to being an AMMI scholar, I received my Master's in Computer Science from [African University of Science and Technology (AUST) Abuja](https://aust.edu.ng).
+I taught high school kids how to play around with the computer and tried to make math less scary for few years after completing my compulsory national service, [(NYSC)](https://nysc.gov.ng) (which turned out to be fun).
+I had my B.Eng. in Electrical and Computer Engineering from [Federal University of Technology (FUT) Minna](https://futminna.edu.ng).

 My intellectual communities
 ======